c-f-h/pyiga/docs/source/guide/vforms.rst

 therefore you should not multiply your expression with it if you want to integrate over the parameter domain instead of the physical domain.
-In this case, you should multiply your expression with the attribute :attr:`HSpace.GaussWeight` instead, which represents the weight for the Gauss quadrature.
-Usually, the weight is automatically subsumed into :data:`dx`.
+In this case, you should multiply your expression with the attribute :attr:`VForm.GaussWeight` instead, which represents the weight for the Gauss quadrature.
+When using :ref:`the textual description <sec-stringbased>`, use the keyword ``gw`` for this purpose.
+When computing integrals over the physical domain, the quadrature weight is automatically subsumed into :data:`dx` and does not need to be specified explicitly.

 .. _sec-surface: